firahsa/Python-Projects/README.md

 Series of python projects

 Objective:
-demonstrate a solid understanding of Python
+Demonstrate a solid understanding of Python